Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial

 \subsection{Variational Autoencoder}

-For the generative model whose associated latent space will become our continuous design space of peptide sequences, we employ a variational autoencoder (VAE) based neural network.
-A VAE is a probabilistic deep learning architecture comprising two neural networks: the encoder $E_{\phi}:X\rightarrow Z$, which takes an input sequence and projects it to a continuous-valued latent space $z = E_{\phi}(x)$; and the decoder $D_{\theta}:Z\rightarrow X$ modules, which maps a point in the latent space back to the original input sequence space $\hat{x} = D(z)$ \cite{kingma_introduction_2019}.
+For the generative model whose associated latent space becomes our continuous design space of peptide sequences, we employ a variational autoencoder (VAE) based neural network.
+A VAE is a probabilistic deep learning architecture comprising two neural networks: the encoder $E_{\phi}:X\rightarrow Z$, which takes an input sequence and projects it to a continuous-valued latent space $z = E_{\phi}(x)$; and the decoder $D_{\theta}:Z\rightarrow X$ modules, which maps a point in the latent space back to the original input sequence space $\hat{x} = D_\theta(z)$ with $\phi$ and $\theta$ representing learned model weights \cite{kingma_introduction_2019}.
 Once the model has been adequately trained, we can use the latent space and the decoder to generate new peptides, sampling from a distribution that is similar to the distribution found in the training set.

-Training a VAE entails minimizing the Evidence Lower Bound (ELBO), a combination of a reconstruction loss, which measures the difference between the input sequence and the corresponding generated output sequence, and the Kullback-Leibler Divergence which functions to push the encoder probability distribution to be close to a Gaussian prior modeled by the latent space.
+Training a VAE entails minimizing the Evidence Lower Bound (ELBO), a combination of a reconstruction loss, which measures the difference between the input sequence and the corresponding generated output sequence, and the Kullback-Leibler Divergence which functions to push the {probability distribution of the latent points} to be close to a Gaussian prior modeled by the latent space.
 We define the reconstruction loss as is typically done for sequence-based tasks \cite{zhang_dive_2023} as the cross-entropy of the probability of predicting the next token $x_{i+1}$ conditioned on a context $\vec{c}$, usually the previous tokens in the sequence:

 where $p_c$ is the probability distribution over the target token values, and $q(x_{i+1,c}| \vec{c})$ is the predicted probability distribution, and $A$ is the number of different tokens in the alphabet.
 Because the target token values come from the training dataset, and because we are using the maximum likelihood principle, we say that $p_c = 1$ when $c$ is the correct class and $=0$ when c is not, leading to the simpler $= -\sum_{i=1}^{N_{\text{batch}}}\log{(q(x_{i+1,c}| \vec{c}))}$.